xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

        In September 2017, we introduced Service Layer APIs - a highly performant and model driven API into the network infrastructure layer (RIB, label switch database, interface and BFD events) over gRPC.
-This API is ideal for platform integration with Open/R and as we'll see        later achieves higher performance than Netlink due to batching capability.
+This API is ideal for platform integration with Open/R and as we'll see        later,achieves higher performance than Netlink due to its route batching capability.
+This
+       API is available on IOS-XR releases post 6.1.2.
        {: .notice--info}

   *  **Ability to host applications**: The Network OS must have the capability to host Linux applications either natively or as a container (docker/lxc).

+       With IOS-XR 6.1.2+, the capability to host linux applications on the box with docker was introduced.
+In addition, applications can be hosted within LXC containers or even natively (if compiled for WRL7).
+Further, use of network namespaces mapped to IOS-XR vrfs was introduced in release 6.2.2+, allowing isolation of traffic in the kernel based on vrf configuration.
+       {: .notice--info}

   *  **Ability to exchange Hellos and Peering Messages**: Open/R should be able to run unomodified on a platform and send its UDP hellos to port 6666 and ff02::1 and send/receive TCP peering messages using link local IPv6 addresses of neighbors.

+       Packet/IO capabilities have existed in IOS-XR since 6.0.0+, allowing applications to bind to XR interfaces in the kernel, open up the TCP/UDP ports, transmit/receive TCP/UDP traffic along with exception traffic such as ping, IPv6 multicast etc.
+       {: .notice--info}